Update: This was the first design attempt. An alternate approach to creating a Low A extension is detailed here.

-This extension is not something that you stick in the end of your bassoon.
-Instead this “Bb bell extension” is a small piece which goes in-between the bass joint and the bell.
-It effectively makes the bassoon a few inches longer and lets you play low A.
+My extension is not something that you stick in the end of your bassoon.
+Instead this “Bb bell extension” is a small piece which goes *in-between* the bass joint and the bell.
+It effectively makes the bassoon a few inches longer and lets you play low A. Here’s a video that shows the manufacturing process, and also how it works and sounds:

-The best part is that you play everything normally, but to play low A all you have to do is turn the extension 90 degrees and it changes whether you’ll play Bb or A.
+The best part about this design is that you play everything normally, but to play low A all you have to do is turn the extension 90 degrees and it changes whether you’ll play Bb or A.

-I made my extension using a pretty cheap but broken bassoon that had approximately the same color as my Fox.
+I made my extension by taking parts from a pretty cheap but quite broken 1960’s bassoon.

-The next thing I did was saw the bell of the “donor” bassoon down to 8 inches in length.
+The next thing is to saw the bell of the “donor” bassoon down to 8 inches in length.
 Next, I got the help of a friend who’s got a really nice woodshop who carefully turned “donor” bell on a lathe so that my normal bell would fit on the end.

 Note: The inside diameter of a bassoon actually varies a LOT from one manufacturer to another.
 This means that its not possible to make bell extension that will work on every bassoon.
 They have to be done carefully one at a time.
-So, I did a lot ofsanding and eventually the extension fit onto the bass joint of my bassoon and the bell fit on the top.
+So, I did a lot of sanding and eventually the extension fit onto the bass joint of my bassoon and the bell fit on the top.
+UPDATE: I have since added a 3/4″ divot in the wood to allow for some cork which allows for more variability in bell diameter as well as wood expansion due to humidity.

 With the woodworking done, I fabricated a new metal key to make it all work.
 The extra key closes the pad on the extension as well as the one above on the bell.